 #2.
 Vacuum Circuit Breaker:

 Vacuum Circuit Breaker uses a circuit in which a vacuum is used to destroy the arc.
-It has dielectric recovery retrieval, excellent interference, and can disrupt high-frequency currents that are superimposed on line frequency current, resulting in arc instability.
-Vacuum Circuit Breaker has two contacts in the principle of operation known as electrodes.
+It has dielectric recovery retrieval, excellent interference, and can disrupt high-frequency currents that are superimposed on line frequency currents, resulting in arc instability.
+The vacuum circuit breaker has two contacts in the principle of operation known as electrodes.
 In normal conditions, these are closed.

 Assume that for any reason a defect has arisen in the system, the coils in the circuit breaker are excited and the contacts are separated from each other.
 The ephemeral contacts are opened in a vacuum, i.e. an arc is created between the contacts by ionization of the metal vapor of 10-7 to 10-5 tor contacts.